site24x7/plugins/mongodb_atlas_perf_metrics/README.md

 Plugin for monitoring MongoDb Atlas performance
 ==============================================

-This plugin monitors the metrics of MongoDb Atlas performance.
+This plugin monitors the performance and availability of MongoDb Atlas cluster node.

 ## Prerequisites